scummvm/scummvm/doc/docportal/consoles/nintendo_3ds.rst

 Prerequisites
 ****************

 - A Nintendo 3DS with a Homebrew Launcher or custom firmware.
-Enabling homebrew is outside the scope of this documentation.
+How to enable homebrew is outside the scope of this documentation.

 Download and install ScummVM
 *********************************